AI2Rgross/Navigation_banana/README.md

 sudo pip3 install ipython[all]

-## Requirements for the navigation project:
+### Requirements for the navigation project:

-Go inside the navigation_p1 repo, and open a terminal in order to install the requirements: pip3 install -r requirements.txt
+Go inside the Navigation repo, and open a terminal in order to install the requirements: pip3 install -r requirements.txt
 Then run the next command to open a notebook: ipython3 notebook

 click on Navigation.ipynb to open it.
-Try to run the first cell to check if UnityEnvironment is well installed.
+Try to run the first cell where the libraries are imported to check if UnityEnvironment is well installed.

-In the second cell correct the path of the Banana.x86_64 and try running it. env = UnityEnvironment(file_name="AIRgr/deep-reinforcement-learning/p1_navigation/Banana_Linux/Banana.x86_64")
+Then, in the next cell correct the path of the Banana.x86_64 and try running it. env = UnityEnvironment(file_name="the_path_here/Banana_Linux/Banana.x86_64")

 Now everything is ready to either train your own solution or run the pre-computer solution.